allendekoker/cyber-tools/README.md

 This script is provided for educational and informational purposes only.
 The use of this script for any illegal or unauthorized purpose is strictly prohibited.
 The author is not responsible for any damages or consequences resulting from the use of this script.
 Use at your own risk.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Image-based Authentication Tool:

+This tool implements image-based authentication using a specific pattern.
+The user is required to select some images (such as different trading tool names) in a specific pattern (for example, AAPL is followed by GOOG which is in turn followed by MSFT and so on).
+The next time the user tries to log in, the images would have been shuffled, but the user will be required to follow the same pattern which was used initially.
+Every time the user will have to use the same sequence while the images are placed in different ways.
+This type of authentication is difficult to break since neither brute force nor dictionary attacks could breach it.

+Requirements:

+    Python 3
+    PIL (Python Imaging Library)

+Usage:

 Clone the repository or download the image-based-authentication.py file.

 Modify the tool_names list with your own set of trading tool names.